Medical Debt

 How to apply for public health insurance

 In some provinces, it can take up to three months before you can get government health insurance.
-You should contact the ministry of health in our province or territory to find out how long you’ll need to wait.
+You should contact the Ministry of Health in our province or territory to find out how long you’ll need to wait.
 You will then be issued a health insurance card each time you require medical services.

 You should have private health insurance In place to cover your healthcare needs during this waiting period to help you avoid high medical costs.